 |Other courses as appropriate for integrative studies, major, and minor|

 Science Honors Course (2 hours fall, 6 hours spring, 4 hours May)

 The Science Honors course will be the flagship of our honors program.
-This course, which will be informal and loosely organized in its daily structure, will have as its unifying element a specific well-chosen interdisciplinary problem in science.
-All other class activities will be motivated by the students' need for the specific information and skills required to solve this problem.
+The unifying element of this course is a specific interdisciplinary problem in science.
+All other class activities will be motivated by the students' need for the information and skills required to solve this problem.
 For this reason, the course will be more like a six-hour laboratory than a traditional lecture course.